We've created new versions of traditional tales especially for language learners, teachers, and anyone who enjoys a nice story.

 Listen to the stories as you read along.
 Our voice artists speak a bit slower than normal, so you can keep up and hear all the words.

-We waved a magic wand (and drew hundreds of extra illustrations) to turn some of our stories into videos.
+We waved a magic wand (and drew hundreds of extra illustrations) to turn most of our stories into videos.
 All these extra visual “clues” help you to follow the story, even if you don't quite understand all the words.

 The best stories are the ones that you (and the kids) want to hear over and over again.